coastermaster/Clean-Fandom/README.md

 # How to use
 Userscript:
-Use an extension like tampermonkey.
+1. Download an extension like tampermonkey.
+2. Upload userscript.js
+Only have to do it once

 Stylscript:
-Use an extension like stylish.
+1. Download an extension like stylish.
+2. Upload stylescript.css
+Only have to do it once

 No extension:
 1. Go to fandom.com